 A centrifuge can remove both water and sediment impurities from the gasoline.
 A 3-phase disc-stack centrifuge has enough centrifugal force (over 7,000 Gs) to separate the fine rust particles and free water from the gas.

-Given that gasoline is a highly flammable liquid, the centrifuge system to process gasoline must be suitable for such hazardous applications.
+Since gasoline is a highly flammable liquid, the centrifuge system to process gasoline must be suitable for such hazardous applications.

 This application requires an explosion-proof centrifuge.